tangrams/tangram/README.md

 Here's a [simple demo](https://tangrams.github.io/simple-demo/) ([repo here](https://github.com/tangrams/simple-demo)) with a basic example of a Tangram map.

 Tangram is instantiated as a [Leaflet](http://leafletjs.com/) plugin for integration with standard web maps.
-[Tangram-ES](https://github.com/tangrams/tangram-es) is a native mobile version of the Tangram library, written in C++.
+[Tangram ES](https://github.com/tangrams/tangram-es) is a native mobile version of the Tangram library, written in C++.

 ## Quickstart